DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_ldap/README.md

 The `GroupMembers` will only store data (typically LDAP `member` attribute) in LDAP group entries as it is possible to use LDAP overlays (`dynlist` or the deprecated `memberOf`) to dynamically generate the corresponding data in user entries.
 You should consider reading the `propagateUserDNChangeOnGroupMember` setting documentation.

 {{% notice style="tip" title="LDAP password hashes generation" %}}
-In some cases (*e.g.* LDAP server shutdown), `python-ldap` reports a failure for an operation (*e.g.* entry added) but has still done it.
-`Hermes` is unable to automatically recover consistent status as it will try to recreate the entry and fail because it already exists.
-You will have to manage manually those cases when they'll occur.
-{{% /notice %}}

-{{% notice style="tip" title="LDAP password hashes generation" %}}
 If you need to generate LDAP password hashes, you may consider looking at [ldapPasswordHash](../../attributes/ldappasswordhash/) attribute plugin.
 {{% /notice %}}